iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Customize the table of experiments

-The table output may become cluttered if you have a large number of dependencies, metrics and parameters. `dvc exp show` provides several options to select the columns to be shown in the table.
+The table output may become cluttered if you have a large number of metrics, parameters and dependencies. `dvc exp show` provides several options to select the columns to be shown in the table.

 The `--include-params` and `--include-metrics` options take a list of comma-separated parameter or metrics names (defined in `dvc.yaml`).